Main Navigation

 Weigh and play

-Pet owners are advised to visit a nurse clinic every month to have their pet weighted to ensure steady growth and development, discuss the nutrional needs of your pet and dispense appropriate size flea and worm treatments.
-This is also a great opportunity for your pet to come to the vet and have a play and some treats and a positive experience with no injection.
+Pet owners are advised to visit a nurse clinic every month to have their pet weighed to ensure steady growth and development, discuss the nutrional needs of your pet and dispense appropriate flea and worm treatments.
+This is also a great opportunity for your pet to come to the vet and have a play, some treats, and a positive experience with no injection.

 Dental

-In our dental clinics the nurse can make a general assessment of your pet's teeth, discussing with you the best preventative dental care, such as brushing, dental chew or diets as well as provide a demonstration of teeth brushing.
-In some cases, a general anesthetic and dental scale and polish may be recommended.
+In our dental clinics the nurse can make a general assessment of your pet's teeth, discussing with you the best preventative dental care such as brushing, dental chew or diets as well as providing a demonstration of teeth brushing.
+In some cases, a general anaesthetic and dental scale and polish may be recommended.
 The nurse would then refer you to a vet for this procedure.

 The skills your puppy will learn are to have confidence, like surprises, like to be touched, have self-control and can tolerate frustration, can be calm, know the rules, can listen, have good manners, can make the right choice and allowed to be a dog.
 Your puppy will also learn sit, down, stand, come when called and be comfortable when groomed and touched